finos/datahelix/docs/DeveloperGuide.md

     * If the constraint is an `IFELSE(X, Y, Z)`, add a Decision Node with two Constraint Nodes.
 One is converted from `AND(X, Y)`, the other from `AND(¬X, Z)`

-## Optimisation
+### Optimisation

-As a post-processing step, we apply optimisations to yield equivalent but more tractable trees.
+As a post-processing step, we apply the following optimisations to yield equivalent but more tractable trees.

-### Partitioning
+#### Partitioning

 The expression of a field may depend on the expression of other fields.
 For instance, given `X = 3 OR Y = 5`, `Y` must be `5` if `X` is not `3`; `X` and `Y` can be said to _co-vary_.
 This covariance property is transitive; if `X` and `Y` co-vary and `Y` and `Z` co-vary, then `X` and `Z` also co-vary.
 Given this definition, it's usually possible to divide a profile's fields into smaller groups of fields that co-vary.
 This process is called **partitioning**.